Madrid in Love: Readers respond to “Dating a Spanish Girl”

 Also I’ve had guys initially want an intercambio and afterwards it seems like they wanna date me. – Nina.

 Yup.
 When I came to Madrid in 2004, that was my strategy too.
-That and trying to date my students at the language school.
+Well, that and trying to date my students at the language school.

 Being in a classroom full of girls who are taking notes about everything you say, laughing at your jokes and (perhaps) undressing you with their eyes is quite an ego-boost for a young guy.

 (They were mostly older than me, because I came here pretty when I was 21… but hey!
 Love knows no limits.)

 It could always be worse…